 Chances are, after time spent taking in red sunsets, colorful flowers and warm, quiet hours on the beach, you’ll be relaxed too.
 And like most visitors to Hawaii, you’ll want to come back – again and again and again.

 There’s a lot to see on Oahu.
 Check out these other top attractions:

-• USS Arizona Memorial at Pearl Harbor.
+USS Arizona Memorial at Pearl Harbor.
 The Visitors Center is open to all at no charge.
-Take a complimentary boat ride out to the Memorial, which straddles the sunken hull of the battleship USS Arizona, a ship that sank in the December 7, 1941, Japanese attack on Pearl Harbor.
+Take a complimentary boat ride out to the Memorial, which straddles the sunken hull of the battleship USS Arizona, a ship that sank on December 7, 1941, during Pearl Harbor.
 1,102 crewmen lost their lives, and they are still entombed within the sunken ship.

 FAQ about Honolulu

 - Getting there/airport location: Honolulu International Airport, TheBus

 - What to pack: Casual clothing and beachwear

 - Where to stay: Find a private home, apartment, villa, yurt or more with VRBO.
 Book your stay here.